URSec/Silhouette-QEMU-Demo/README.md

 Silhouette configuration will no longer work, and you will see a message printed out to indicate a failure, which is part of the original benign control flow.

+`overflow` demonstrates that a stack-based buffer overflow vulnerability may write past the stack region and overwrite other memory regions.
+In the Silhouette configuration, it will try to corrupt the shadow stack region, which is placed next to the stack region, and it will be captured as the shadow stack is protected from writes initiated by unprivileged stores.

 `rop` simulates a Return-Oriented Programming (ROP) attack, in which an attacker hijacks the control flow by corrupting a return address on the stack